-In such event, the proposal concerning the issuance of new shares must be justified by the board of directors and the relevant subscription price must be determined based on the value of the consolidated net worth of the corporation.
-External auditors of the corporation must issue an opinion on the fairness of the newly issued shares' subscription price.

-Pre-emptive rights may also be limited with respect to newly issued shares when these are offered for subscription by employees of the such stockholder by proxy, but no such proxy shall be voted or acted upon after three years from its date, unless the proxy provides for a longer period.
+In such event, the proposal concerning the issuance of new shares must be justified by the board of directors and the relevant subscription price must be Under Delaware law, at any meeting of stockholders, a stockholder may designate another person to act for such stockholder by proxy, but no such proxy shall be voted or acted upon after three years from its date, unless the proxy provides for a longer period.
 A director of a Delaware corporation may not issue a proxy representing the director's voting rights as a director.